 Support programmes for children and young people with migrant backgrounds

-The language abilities of all children and young people with migrant backgrounds who have deficits in the German language are to be promoted, enabling them to take part in instruction and education on an equal footing with others.
+The language abilities of all children and young people with migrant backgrounds or non-German language of origin who have deficits in the German language are to be promoted, enabling them to take part in instruction and education on an equal footing with others.
 This is considered a task for all teachers and all subjects.
 Measures for the promotion of language skills are to be provided at all types of school and at all levels if demand exists.
-Additional funds are to be provided for facilities that are mainly or largely attended by children from a migrant background, e.g. to increase the number of teachers from a migrant background or to support teachers with socio-educational staff from child and youth welfare, so as to enable an effective, compensatory promotion of language skills, taking into account the legal framework.
+Additional funds are to be provided for facilities that are mainly or largely attended by children with a migrant background or non-German language of origin, e.g. to increase the number of teachers from a migrant background or to support teachers with socio-educational staff from child and youth welfare, so as to enable an effective, compensatory promotion of language skills, taking into account the legal framework.
 In the area of early childhood education and care increasing numbers of Erzieherinnen and Erzieher (state-recognised youth or child-care workers) with a migrant background are to be trained and employed.

-To integrate children and young people with migrant backgrounds, various support programmes are run by the schools to help the children and young people learn German and obtain German school qualifications.
+To integrate children and young people with migrant backgrounds or non-German language of origin, various support programmes are run by the schools to help the children and young people learn German and obtain German school qualifications.
 Measures to promote the educational success of children and young people with migrant backgrounds include, for example, specially assigned teachers for German as a second language and the recruitment of teachers from migrant families.
-Programmes to integrate children and young people with migrant backgrounds into German schools are variously organised in each Land:
+Programmes to integrate children and young people with migrant backgrounds or non-German language of origin into German schools are variously organised in each Land:

-- preparatory classes for children and young people with migrant backgrounds without a knowledge of German, partly with acquisition of the German Language Diploma of the Standing Conference - First Level (DSD I) and First Level for Vocational Schools (DSD I PRO) (Vorbereitungskurse, Vorkurse Deutsch or Deutschförderkurse)
+- preparatory classes for children and young people with migrant backgrounds or non-German language of origin, partly with acquisition of the German Language Diploma of the Standing Conference - First Level (DSD I) and First Level for Vocational Schools (DSD I PRO) (Vorbereitungskurse, Vorkurse Deutsch or Deutschförderkurse)

 - special classes which combine instruction in the core subjects with intensive study of the German language (Sprachlernklassen, Deutschförderklassen or Übergangsklassen)